djordjezikelic/djordjezikelic.github.io/_pages/about.md

 # News

+* <span style="color:grey">February 2023</span>\.
+Our work *On Lexicographic Proof Rules for Probabilistic Termination* has been accepted in Formal Aspects of Computing.
+Thanks and congrats to my coauthors!

 * <span style="color:grey">January 2023</span>\.
 I will be attending [AAAI 2023](https://aaai.org/Conferences/AAAI-23/) in Washington, D.C., for the whole duration of the conference.
 Reach out if you will be around and would like to connect!

 * <span style="color:grey">January 2023</span>\.
 Artifact Evaluation Committee member for [CAV 2023](http://www.i-cav.org/2023/organisation/).